 The New York Times calls Anuvab Pal ‘India’s Most intelligent comedian’.
 The BBC calls him India’s answer to British wit.
 His stand-up comedy special The Nation Wants To Know, has played over 500 sold out shows from Mumbai to Sydney to San Francisco.
 His previous show, Empire, a comedy show based on the history of the British Empire in India, has played in 12 cities worldwide and been called “Spectacular” by CNN and “A laugh riot with brilliant ideas” by NDTV.
 Empire had a hugely successful run twice at the Soho Theatre.
-The show was also a huge success at last years Edinburgh Festival Fringe, where he received rave reviews!
-Anuvab Pal recently debuted his new show Democracy and Disco Dancing at this years Edinburgh Fringe.
+The show was also a huge success at the Edinburgh Festival Fringe, where he received rave reviews!

 “Brilliant”TIME OUT MUMBAI